 While our data indicates there is general clarity on tenure and promotion standards, there does seem to be some concern over requirements for scholarship in tenure and promotion.
 This issue was raised in Faculty Council.
 In 2009-2010 a subcommittee within the Faculty Council explored options such as instituting more concrete language regarding definitions of scholarly expectations, with the possibility of raising both standards and increasing resources for faculty scholarship.
 Open meetings with faculty revealed some uncertainty as to what the expectations were as well as reluctance to self-impose inflexible new language.
 Some faculty expressed frustration that teaching expectations interfered with their ability to conduct scholarly activities.
 Other faculty argued that a shift to greater weight on scholarship would undermine the teaching qualities valued by the college.
-In meetings between the FAC and the Faculty Council subcommittee, the FAC expressed reluctance to pursue changes in the Faculty Handbook, feeling that the reductions in flexibility imposed by new language would not be balanced by gains in clarity.
+In meetings between the FAC and the Faculty Handbook, feeling that the reductions in flexibility imposed by new language would not be balanced by gains in clarity.
 Funding constraints also imposed obstacles to granting faculty more time and resources for scholarship.
-Therefore, the matter was largely put on hold to accommodate the transition to a new president and the existing economic conditions.
+Therefore, the matter was put on hold to accommodate the transition to a new president and the existing economic conditions.